Skip to main content

 Closed-Form Payoff Time

-For a fixed monthly payment, the number of months to clear a balance has a closed-form answer.
+For a fixed monthly payment, months to zero have a closed form.
 With monthly rate r = APR / 12, balance B, and payment P:

 n=โˆ’lnโกโ€‰โฃ(1โˆ’Bโ‹…rP)lnโก(1+r)n = \frac{-\ln\!\left(1 - \dfrac{B \cdot r}{P}\right)}{\ln(1 + r)}

-The calculator runs this formula directly.
-It also runs the same formula with the minimum payment so the result panel can show both timelines side by side.
-If the payment is below the threshold P โ‰ค B ร— r, the argument inside the logarithm goes non-positive and the card never pays off; the calculator flags that case explicitly.
+The calculator runs this for your payment and again for the minimum so both timelines sit in the result panel.
+If P โ‰ค B ร— r, the log argument goes non-positive and the balance never pays off; the tool flags that.

 Required Payment Mode (Solving for P)